Emaratilicious/PHPLeague-for-WP/readme.txt

 * FIX: Deprecated variable in the widget ranking table

 = 1.4.1 =
-* FIX: Correct a little issue showing SQL errors
+* FIX: Correct an issue showing SQL errors

 = 1.4.0 =
 * NEW: Get the latest PHPLeague news directly on your dashboard